Paopun20/PyNES.Emulator/README.md

 - **Performance Optimizations**: Further optimize the emulator for speed and efficiency.
 - **Multiplayer Support**: Implement support for multiple controllers for two-player games.
 - **Documentation**: Improve documentation for users and developers.
-- **Add lCython, Rust or Any" components**: Move more performance-critical parts to Cython or Rust or Any for better performance and lower cpu use.
+- **Add Cython, Rust or Any" components**: Move more performance-critical parts to Cython or Rust or Any for better performance and lower cpu use.

 ### Mapper Support